logo

 * @title XML Representable State (versioned + hashed) convenience interface

-* @notice Convenience interface combining versioned and hashed extensions.
+* @notice Convenience interface combining XML template and versioned/hashed state.

 */